mini-eggs/cra-babel-extend/README.md

 ## Create React App Babel Extend.
 Add Babel preset and plugins to a create-react-app project without ejecting.

-Excerpt from example, what this package allows you to do within your create-react-app project:
+Excerpt from examples, what using decorators would look like:
 ```javascript
 import React from "react";
 import { render } from "react-dom";